-Last week marked the 20th anniversary of the night when Otis Grant of Montreal battled for 12 rounds and won a world title.
-On December 13, 1997, Grant won a unanimous decision over Ryan Rhodes to earn the WBO middleweight championship.
+On December 13, 1997, Otis Grant won a unanimous decision over Ryan Rhodes to earn the WBO middleweight title.
 We sat down with Otis to get his recollections on a milestone in both his life and his boxing career, the night when all the work and all those tough fights on the road were redeemed by the greatest prize pugilism can offer, a world championship belt.

 It wasn’t my first try for a world title.
 Earlier that same year I had gotten a shot at WBO champ Lonnie Bradley and if you watch the video you can hear the commentators say before the last round that the champion needed something big to save his title.
 But the judges saw it different.
 They scored it a draw and when they announced it Bradley was pumping his arms and celebrating like he’d won big.
 Just shows he knew as well as anyone I got the better of it that night.